Genivia/ugrep-indexer/README.md

-By contrast, with indexing, searching a cold file system only takes 0.109 seconds with ugrep, which is 12 times faster, after unmounting `drive` and mounting again to clear FS cache to see the effect of indexing:
+By contrast, with indexing, searching a cold file system only takes 0.109 seconds with ugrep, which is 12 times faster, after unmounting `drive` and mounting again to clear FS cache to record the effect of indexing:

-    $ cd drive/ugrep
     $ ugrep --index -I -l 'std::chrono' --stats src/ugrep.cpp

-    Searched 1317 files in 28 directories in 0.0842 seconds with 8 threads: 1 matching (0.07593%)
+    Searched 1317 files in 28 directories in 0.0487 seconds with 8 threads: 1 matching (0.07593%)
     Skipped 1316 of 1317 files with indexes not matching any search patterns

+There is always some variance in the elapsed time with 0.0487 seconds the best time of four search runs that produced a search time range of 0.0487 (21x speed up) to 0.0983 seconds (10x speed up).

-Speed increases to recursively search file systems for regex pattern matches may be significantly higher in general compared to the 12x for this small demo, depending on several factors, the size of the files indexed and the read speed of the file system.
+The speed increase may be significantly higher in general compared to the 12x for this small demo, depending on several factors, the size of the files indexed, the read speed of the file system and assuming most files are cold.

 The indexing algorithm that I designed is *provably monotonic*: a higher accuracy guarantees an increased search performance by reducing the false positive rate, but also increases index storage overhead.
 Likewise, a lower accuracy decreases search performance, but also reduces the index storage overhead.
-Therefore, I call this indexer a *monotonic indexer*.
+Therefore, I named my indexer a *monotonic indexer*.

 If file storage space is at a premium, then we can dial down the index storage overhead by specifying a lower indexing accuracy.

-Indexing the example from above with level 0 (option `-0`) reduces the indexing storage overhead 8.6 times, from 4256 bytes per file to only 490 bytes per file:
+Indexing the example from above with level 0 (option `-0`) reduces the indexing storage overhead by 8.6 times, from 4256 bytes per file to a measly 490 bytes per file:

     12247077 bytes scanned and indexed with 42% noise on average 1317 files indexed in 28 directories